 Our Unique Approach to Menopause Care

-The University of Chicago Medicine offers a personalized approach to managing symptoms associated with menopause.
+The Center for Women's Integrated Health offers a personalized approach to managing symptoms associated with menopause.
 Our certified menopause practitioners are experts in helping women through this natural phase of life.
 Every woman experiences menopause differently.
 At UChicago Medicine, your care reflects that uniqueness.

 Our gynecologists provide customized menopause consultations on an individual basis.
 We offer comprehensive evaluations and treatment for numerous medical problems that affect women in midlife, and our interdisciplinary approach provides patients with leading-edge care in state-of-the-art facilities.